ContigoAI/tf1-phase-aware-speech-enhancement/README.md

 ## Overview

-The core architecture utilizes a 3D CNN U-Net to process magnitude spectrograms of noisy speech signals, preserving both magnitude and phase information for improved speech quality.
+The core architecture utilizes a U-Net with complex convolutions to process magnitude spectrograms of noisy speech signals, preserving both magnitude and phase information for improved speech quality.

 The model suggests the use of Weighted Spectral Distance Ratio (WSDR) loss during training for enhanced performance in optimizing the model for speech enhancement tasks.